rafgonsi/trees/README.md

 # trees
-Phylogenetic trees files parser in bash
+Phylogenetic trees files parser in bash.

+File trees.txt is an example of file containing phylogenetic trees.